php-casbin/laravel-authz/README.md

 Enforcer::addPermissionForUser('eve', 'articles', 'read');
 // adds a role for a user.
 Enforcer::addRoleForUser('eve', 'writer');
-// adds permissions to a rule Enforcer::addPolicy('writer', 'articles','edit');
+// adds permissions to a role Enforcer::addPolicy('writer', 'articles','edit');

 ```